-SPH 101 Fundamentals of Oral Communication
+- SPH 101 Fundamentals of Oral Communication (3 credits)

 This course is an introduction to the theories of oral communication, focusing on pragmatic approaches to presentational styles and organizational skills.
 Three lecture hours per week.
-Usually offered in the fall and spring.

-SPH 101H Fundamentals of Oral Communication, Honors

-This course is an introduction to the theories of oral communication, focusing on pragmatic approaches to presentational styles and organizational skills.
+Usually offered in the fall and spring. - SPH 101H Fundamentals of Oral Communication, Honors (3 credits) This course is an introduction to the theories of oral communication, focusing on pragmatic approaches to presentational styles and organizational skills.
 Students integrate a common theme into their speeches for the public speaking component of this course.
 They demonstrate their ability to critically think and listen through their analysis of speeches in both the classroom and the public arena.
 An individual honors research project is a final component of this course.
 This course meets the requirements of SPH 101.
 Three lecture hours per week.
 Prerequisite: Honors program eligibility.
+Usually offered in the fall. - Instructional Communication (3 credits) This course covers the communicative factors involved in the teaching-learning process.
+The communication concept applicable to classroom instruction is explored, and the communication skills essential in teaching groups of students are developed.
+Special focus is placed on communicating a supportive classroom environment, developing effective questioning strategies and effective interpersonal relationships in a classroom setting.
+Three lecture hours per week.
 Usually offered in the fall.